keras-team/keras/docs/templates/getting-started/functional-api-guide.md

 ### Video question answering model

 Now that we have trained our image QA model, we can quickly turn it into a video QA model.
-With appropriate training, you will be able to show it a short video (e.g. 100-frame human action) and ask a natural language question about the video (e.g. "what sport is the boy playing?" -> "footbal").
+With appropriate training, you will be able to show it a short video (e.g. 100-frame human action) and ask a natural language question about the video (e.g. "what sport is the boy playing?" -> "football").

 ```python
 from keras.layers import TimeDistributed